 The data from these sensors is shared with the Flood Network system, which is then made available in an easy-to-use map, and is shared with flood modelers and forecasters to 'improve resilience and response'.

 While smart city technology can often be dismissed as a luxury, the Flood Network could make a fundamental difference to cities vulnerable to the threat of flooding.

 Improving traffic with the Straddle Bus

 The Straddle Bus is a new initiative aimed at alleviating overburdened transport systems in China, while also addressing city smog.
-It sort-of does what it says on the tin - it glides two meters above the street and runs on rails either side of a road, 'straddling' lanes.
+It sort of does what it says on the tin - it glides two meters above the street and runs on rails on either side of a road, 'straddling' lanes.

 The initiative, which began testing last year, offers an alternative to digging up expensive subway systems to accommodate the growing number of road and transit users in China.